AndrewEsenin/Simple_Path_Tracer_Documentation/README.md

 ## Blueprint Examples
 All main examples are located in the plugin content folder.
 You can find other examples in the demo.
+All gameplay logic in the Demo project is located inside the Demo_Player_Controller.

 Look at how the examples are made to create the path you need, or use a ready-made example.
 To work in the editor, the logic runs in the Construction Script, which is called every time the actor changes or moves (for example, when you edit a spline).